How to pray the Chaplet of the Seven Dolors of Our Lady

 2. An indulgence of one hundred years to all who should recite it on any day, having confessed their sins, with sincere sorrow, or at least firmly purposing to do so.

 3. One hundred and fifty years to those who should recite it on Mondays, Wednesdays and Fridays, and Holidays of obligation, with Confession and Communion.

 4. A Plenary indulgence once a year, on any day, to those who are accustomed to recite it four times a week, on condition of Confession, Communion, and the Recital of the Chaplet on the day of Communion.

 5. Two hundred years’ indulgence to all who recite it devoutly after Confession; and to all who carry it about them, and frequently recite it, ten years’ indulgence every time they shall hear Mass, hear a sermon, or reciting Our Father, and seven Hail Mary’s, shall perform any spiritual or corporal work of mercy, in honor of our Blessed Saviour, the Blessed Virgin Mary, or any Saint, their advocate.

-All these indulgences were confirmed by a decree of January 17th, 1747, and rendered applicable to the souls in Purgatory.You can order a Catholic gift for a loved one or for yourself right now by clicking on the following link: Best Catholic Gifts.
+All these indulgences were confirmed by a decree of January 17th, 1747, and rendered applicable to the souls in Purgatory.You can order a Catholic prayer book for a loved one or for yourself right now by clicking on the following link: Catholic Prayer Book.

 Disclaimer: This post may have affiliate links, which means that if you decide to buy something after clicking on one of our links, we get a small commission at no extra cost to you.
 Thank you.